LyonSyonII/akin/README.md

 ```
 Inside string literals `"..."` it is not necessary to use the modifier, as Rust does not count them as identifiers.

-This is a limitation on proc_macro parsing, so I doubt it'll be fixed soon.
+This is a limitation on proc-macro parsing, so I doubt it'll be fixed soon.

 ## Zero dependencies?
 Really?
 Yes, this crate does not use `syn` nor `quote`, as parsing the syntax is pretty simple and both add a lot of overhead.